When To Add And How Much Worm Castings To Use In Your Veggie Garden

 Simply enter promo code fromsoiltosoul at checkout and free shipping will be applied to your order.

-This promotion is only valid until April 30, 2022, so don’t wait!
+This promotion is valid until December 2024.
 Get your hands on some high quality, premium Mind & Soil worm castings and watch how they transform your garden this season.

 About Jordan Mara, Founder of Mind & Soil

 Jordan is an organic gardener with the mission of bringing the mental health benefits of gardening to 1,000,000 individuals.
 He’s based in Squamish B.C.
 Canada, where he grows his own backyard garden as well as operates Mind & Soil.

 He started his gardening journey in 2013 after finding peace and ease from spending time in his Mother’s garden.
 Over the last 10 years, he’s experimented with vermicomposting, eventually developing Mind & Soil — Premium and Organic Worm Castings.